meganemichel/nf-tower-docs/hugo/content/docs/compute-environments/google-cloud.md

 {{% pretty_screenshot img="/uploads/2020/09/google_tower_credentials.png" %}}

+Click the **+** sign to add new Credentials.
 Name your credentials and copy-paste the contents from the JSON file downloaded in the previous section.

 {{% pretty_screenshot img="/uploads/2020/09/google_tower_location.png" %}}